|1888||Peter Tchaikovsky||Symphony No. 5|

 The music gets increasingly impassioned before moving (as you might expect) to B minor (the dominant) for the first of several second subject ideas:

-This gives way quite quickly to a much more light-hearted idea in D major (the relative major of the dominant) and it is this key that turns out to be the main one for the rest of exposition:
+The first second subject theme gives way quite quickly to a much more light-hearted idea in D major (the relative major of the dominant) and it is this key that turns out to be the main one for the rest of exposition:

 It is in D major that we then get what feels like the proper second subject, a wistful and reflective syncopated idea on violins: